Fabio Filzi: Military career

 He deserted the Austro-Hungarian army to fight, as a volunteer for Italy, in the First World War.
-On 10 July 1916 the Vicenza Battalion, formed by the 59th, 60th, 61st Companies and a Marching Company commanded by Lieutenant Cesare Battisti, of which the second lieutenant Filzi was subordinate, received the order to occupy Monte Corno (m.
+On 10 July 1916 the Vicenza Battalion, formed by the 59th, 60th, and 61st Companies and a Marching Company commanded by Lieutenant Cesare Battisti, of which the second lieutenant Filzi was subordinate, received the order to occupy Monte Corno (m.
 1765) on the right of the Leno in Vallarsa.

 Capture and death sentence

 He was taken prisoner together with Cesare Battisti on 10 July 1916 and recognized immediately after his superior.
-Almost certainly the Austrians had been informed for some days of the presence of Battisti in the area, but not that of Filzi.
+Almost certainly the Austrians had been informed for some days of the presence of Battisti in the area, but not of that of Filzi.
 In the episode, the Trentino soldier Bruno Franceschini, an Austrian soldier, was present during the hours of the capture of the two irredentists.
 With Battisti, he was brought to Trento, tried and sentenced to death for high treason.
 The sentence was executed by hanging at 19.30 on 12 July 1916 in the Buonconsiglio Castle, Austria-Hungarian Empire, now Buonconsiglio Castle in Italy.
 In Arzignano, a town where he was a guest before leaving for the front, a monument was dedicated to him.